 The involvement of human subjects requires the highest ethical standards.
 It is the responsibility of the student to know these standards.
-All studies involving human subjects must follow the standards of ethics established by the American Psychological Association (available in Psychology office) and the Belmont Report (available on the Compliance Office website listed above).
-It is the responsibility of the student investigator to become familiar with these standards because a violation of the established ethical principles may be grounds for dismissal from the program.
+All studies involving human subjects must follow the standards of ethics established by the American Psychological Association (available in Psychology office) and and all students must complete the CITI Training Program (https://oria.gatech.edu/irb/irb-required-training) required by the GT IRB.
+It is the responsibility of the student investigator to become familiar with these standards because a violation of the established ethical principles may be grounds for the cessation of a research protocol or dismissal from the program.